 If you’re hungry for even more stats, start a free 14-day trial with Rival IQ.

-We surveyed all 353 D1 colleges and universities on social media between June 1, 2020 and May 31, 2021 on Facebook, Instagram, and Twitter.
+We surveyed all 358 D1 colleges and universities on social media between June 1, 2021 and May 31, 2022 on Facebook, Instagram, TikTok, and Twitter.
 Using this data and a weighted formula, we generated an overall engagement ranking for each school.
 The top-ranked colleges and universities on social media have high engagement rates with average or better audience size and posting volumes.

 We define engagement as measurable interaction on social media posts, including likes, comments, favorites, retweets, shares, and reactions.
 We used engagement rate by follower to measure engagement on Facebook, Instagram, and Twitter, which is defined as the total engagement divided by the number of followers.
 We used engagement rate by view to measure engagement on TikTok, which is defined as the total engagement divided by the number of views.

 Why benchmark instead of just measuring how your school’s individual performance changes over time?
 Because social success is relative.
 Benchmarking means figuring out what’s working (and what isn’t) in your industry and measuring your success against that.

 It’s crucial to go beyond likes and favorites because audience size is hugely important: 100 likes is great engagement for a college or university with 1,000 followers but is a drop in the bucket to a school with 100,000 followers.
 Engagement rate helps us take audience size into account to see who’s really reaching the highest percentage of their fans and followers with their social posts, which are the schools you need to beat.

 Wrapping it up